-The stopping criteria for training is known to have an impact on the DNNs performance [43, 44, 45].
-In particular, stopping the training before convergence of the training accuracy, i.e., early stopping, is known to prevent overfitting in shallow classifiers [46].
-However, these results are with respect to InD accuracy, and little is known regarding the relation between the stopping critaria and OoD accuracy.
+The stopping criteria for training is known to have an impact on the DNNs performance (Caruana, Lawrence, & Giles, 2001; Cataltepe, Abu-Mostafa, & Magdon-Ismail, 1999; Yao et al., 2007b).
+In particular, stopping the training before convergence of the training accuracy, i.e., early stopping, is known to prevent overfitting in shallow classifiers (Prechelt, 1998).
+However, these results are with respect to InD accuracy, and little is known regarding the relation between the stopping criteria and OoD accuracy.
 We therefore run experiments with a large number of training epochs (up to 1000 epochs) in order to investigate any patterns.
-Figure 1(a) shows the change of InD and OoD accuracy when ResNet-18 is trained with the medium InD data diversity.
+Fig. 1(a) shows the change of InD and OoD accuracy when ResNet-18 is trained with the medium InD data diversity.
 Surprisingly, the OoD accuracy, unlike the InD accuracy, continued to increase in performance after training during a large number of epochs.
-This phenomenon was not known because usually only the InD accuracy is analyzed.
+While recent work by Papyan et al. has shown that continuing training long after the classification error is zero, leads to important benefits such as improving robustness to adversarial attacks (Papyan, Han, & Donoho, 2020), we report for the first time that it also leads to improvements of OoD generalization.
 We denote the approach of continuing the training of a DNN after the convergence of InD validation accuracy as "late stopping".